hai-vr/documentation/docs/products/prefabulous/conversions/convert-vrc-constraints-to-unity-constraints.md

 ## How to use

 To use this component:
-- Add a "PA Convert back to Unity Constraints" component anywhere in your avatar.
+- Add a "PA-Conversions VRC Constraints -> Unity Constraints" component anywhere in your avatar.

 ## Versions